 The Rehabilitation Counseling master’s program at the University of Northern Colorado is one of the top programs of its kind in the United States.
 Accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), the 60-credit-hour degree program is known for its exceptional classroom teachers who are also recognized experts and seasoned researchers in the field of Rehabilitation Counseling.
 In recognition of our program’s quality, the U.S. Department of Education recently awarded UNC a five-year, $938,705 federal grant to train rehabilitation counselors at the master’s level.

 Superior Training, Outstanding Job Opportunities

-As a student in this master’s program, you'll take part in a supervised practicum in our Rehabilitation Counseling Clinic, where you'll get actual experience counseling clients under observation and supervision.
+As a student in this master’s program, you have the option to take part in a supervised practicum in-person at our Rehabilitation Counseling Clinic or with clients online, where you'll get actual experience counseling clients under observation and supervision.
 In addition, you will complete 600 clock hours of internship, including 240 hours in direct service to people with disabilities.
 Rehabilitation counselors make a real difference in the lives of people with disabilities, and UNC graduates stand out in the field.
 In recent years, 93 percent of our graduates have passed the Certified Rehabilitation Counselor (CRC) exam, and 100 percent have found employment in their field.